irajanirudd/Smart-Q/README.md

 ## Inspiration
 It all started with biryani.

 Not just any biryani — Golconda's, the kind of place where the smell hits you from the parking lot and suddenly nothing else in life matters.
-We showed up hungry, excited, ready.
+We showed up hungry, excited, and ready.
 Then we saw the line.
 45 minutes.
 Outside.
 In Chennai heat.
 No token.
 No updates.
 No idea if we were getting closer or just slowly becoming part of the scenery.
-Meanwhile we could literally see empty tables inside.
+Meanwhile, we could literally see empty tables inside.
 It was painful in a way that only hunger and injustice combined can be.
 That was the moment.
-Not a boardroom, not a research paper — just two hungry college kids standing outside a biryani shop wondering why nobody had fixed this yet.
+Not a boardroom, not a research paper — just two hungry college kids standing outside a biryani shop, wondering why nobody had fixed this yet.
 So we did.

 ## Solution